Amr-Hegazy1/GuidingGiantsWAS/README.md

-# LLM Safety Steering

-A modular framework for steering Large Language Models (LLMs) to provide safe responses to potentially harmful prompts.
-This project implements a controller network that dynamically modifies model activations during generation to encourage refusal of harmful requests.
+# Guiding Giants: Lightweight Controllers for Weighted Activation Steering in LLMs

+This repository contains the official implementation for the research paper: "[Guiding Giants: Lightweight Controllers for Weighted Activation Steering in LLMs](https://arxiv.org/abs/2505.20309)" (Amr Hegazy, Mostafa Elhoushi, Amr Alanwar, arXiv:2505.20309v1).

+Our work introduces Weighted Activation Steering (WAS), a novel approach using a lightweight, trainable controller network to guide Large Language Model (LLM) behavior at inference time.
+This controller dynamically modulates LLM activations to encourage safer responses, such as refusing harmful requests, without altering the base model's parameters.

 ## Overview

-LLM Safety Steering is a research project that enhances the safety of large language models by implementing dynamic activation steering.
-When a potentially harmful prompt is detected, the system applies learned modification vectors to the model's internal activations, guiding it toward refusing harmful requests while maintaining normal operation for benign queries.
+The core idea is to train a small controller network that observes specific intermediate LLM activations and predicts a global scaling factor and layer-specific weights.
+These outputs then dynamically adjust the intensity of a pre-computed "refusal direction" steering patch applied across the LLM's layers during generation.
+This allows for nuanced, layer-aware interventions, primarily activating steering for harmful inputs while preserving performance on benign prompts.

-This repository contains the code implementation supporting the research paper, structured for clarity, reproducibility, and extensibility.
+This repository provides the code for Weighted Activation Steering (WAS), including controller training, inference with steering, and benchmark evaluation, structured for clarity, reproducibility, and extensibility.

 ## Key Features

-- **Dynamic Activation Steering**: Modifies model activations during inference using a trainable controller
+-   **Dynamic Activation Steering**: Employs a lightweight, trainable controller network that modulates LLM activations during inference by predicting a scalar magnitude and per-layer weights.
-- **Weighted Layer Control**: Allows the controller to learn which layers to modify for optimal intervention
+-   **Weighted Layer Control**: The controller learns to apply nuanced, layer-aware interventions, dynamically determining the intensity of a steering patch across different layers.
-- **Comprehensive Benchmarking**: Multiple benchmark suites to evaluate safety across diverse scenarios
-- **Interactive Testing**: Test the model with and without steering using custom prompts
+-   **Targeted Harmful Content Refusal**: Trained to discriminate between harmful and benign prompts, activating steering primarily for harmful inputs to increase refusal rates.
+-   **Preservation of General Capabilities**: Designed to minimize impact on LLM performance for benign tasks.
+-   **No Base Model Modification**: Achieves behavioral modification without altering the original LLM parameters, operating on a frozen base model.
+-   **Comprehensive Benchmarking**: Includes evaluation on safety benchmarks like ToxicChat, In-The-Wild Jailbreak Prompts, and AdvBench.
-- **Modular Architecture**: Well-organized codebase following software engineering best practices
+-   **Modular Architecture**: Organized codebase for ease of understanding and extension.

 ## Installation